AlexCharlton/gl-math/README.md

 Destructively multiply the 3 element f32vector `VECTOR` by `MATRIX`.

     [procedure] (m*vector-array!
 MATRIX VECTORS stride: [STRIDE] length: [LENGTH]) Destructively multiply the array of 3 element floats `VECTORS` by `MATRIX`.
-The keyword `STRIDE` specifies the number of elements between consecutive vectors, given in bytes (which must be at least 12). `VECTORS` may be given as a f32vector or a pointer.
+The keyword `STRIDE` specifies the number of elements between consecutive vectors, given in bytes (which must be at least 12). `VECTORS` may be given as an f32vector or a pointer.
 When given as a pointer, the keyword `LENGTH` must be provided, specifying the number of vectors in `VECTORS`.

 ### Angle operations
     [procedure] (degrees->radians ANGLE)